Wix vs WordPress — Which is Better?

 First, there’s a mode called ‘Velo by Wix’, which lets you access a lot of the code behind Wix.

-And finally, Wix has just announced a new version of the platform called ‘Wix Studio’.
+There’s also a new version of the platform called ‘Wix Studio’.
 Targeted initially at agencies and freelance developers, this version of Wix uses responsive design, permits access to CSS code, and lets users create sophisticated no-code animations with a built-in ‘interactions’ feature.

 Now: what about WordPress?